emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

    3) When it comes to [step 3](upgrade-eMagizMendixConnector.md#3-configuration), there is no need to do all the configurations again because they should have already been done when an older version of the connector was installed.
 So, just to make sure that everything should function correctly, you should go through all the bullet points mentioned in [step 3](upgrade-eMagizMendixConnector.md#3-configuration) and check if there is nothing unusual.
    4) [Step 4](upgrade-eMagizMendixConnector.md#4-usage)
    <!--- to be detailed later with Samet --->
-   5) In [step 5](upgrade-eMagizMendixConnector.md#5-possible-errors) there is a list of possible errors and quick fixes for them, so in case you have any errors you should check it because you might find a solution there
+   5) In [step 5](upgrade-eMagizMendixConnector.md#5-possible-errors) there is a list of possible errors and quick fixes for them, so in case you have any errors you should check it because you might find a solution there.
+It is highly recommended to try the eMagiz Cleanup Tool.
    6) [Step 6](upgrade-eMagizMendixConnector.md#6-best-practices)